ruby-amqp/rubymarchhare.info/articles/exchanges.md

 end
 ```

-In the example above we bind a queue with the name of "americas.south" to the topic exchange declared earlier using the `HotBunnies::Queue#bind` method.
+In the example above we bind a queue with the name of "americas.south" to the topic exchange declared earlier using the `MarchHare::Queue#bind` method.
 This means that
 only messages with a routing key matching "americas.south.#" will be routed to the "americas.south" queue.

 A routing pattern consists of several words separated by dots, in a similar way to URI path segments being joined by slash.
 A few of examples: